thatnickbrown/thatnickbrown.github.io/README.md

 See the github repo: [PKI on the Fly](https://github.com/thatnickbrown/pkifly)

 ## HTTP Header Mirror
 Request routers, reverse proxies, load balancers, authentication services, and various other HTTP doodads that sit between clients and backend servers can add or modify headers.
-HTTP Header Mirror is web server that prints every header it receives to the page body, simplifying the process of testing for header injection vulnerabilities.
-HTTP Header Mirror has been helpful in discovering numerous vulnerabilities, including an issue with a CVSS 3.1 Base Score of 10.
+HTTP Header Mirror is a web server that prints every header it receives to the page body, simplifying the process of testing for header injection vulnerabilities.
+HTTP Header Mirror has been helpful in discovering numerous vulnerabilities, including an issue with a CVSS 3.1 Base Score of 10 in a widely used product.

 See the github repo: [HTTP Header Mirror](https://github.com/thatnickbrown/hhmirror)